Yukari Hashimoto

 Yukari Hashimoto (橋本 由香利, Hashimoto Yukari) is a Japanese composer and arranger.
-She has composed the music for a number of anime series, including Toradora!, Omamori Himari, Mayo Chiki!, Kanamemo, MM!, Penguindrum, Yurikuma Arashi, Sankarea: Undying Love, Golden Time, If Her Flag Breaks, Mr. Osomatsu, March Comes in Like a Lion, Sarazanmai,Komi Can't Communicate, and the closing theme "Kanashii Yokan" to Tsukuyomi: Moon Phase.
+She has composed the music for a number of anime series, including Toradora!, Omamori Himari, Mayo Chiki!, Sayonara, Zetsubou-Sensei, Kanamemo, MM!, Penguindrum, Yurikuma Arashi, Sankarea: Undying Love, Golden Time, If Her Flag Breaks, Mr. Osomatsu, March Comes in Like a Lion, Sarazanmai,Komi Can't Communicate, Zenshu, and the closing theme "Kanashii Yokan" to Tsukuyomi: Moon Phase.

 Collaborations with Yukari Tamura include arranging some tracks on the album Gin no Senritsu, Kioku no Mizuoto..
-She composed and arranged the music for the song "Cutie ♥ Cutie" on Yukari Tamura's single Spiritual Garden and the track Princess Rose.
+She composed and arranged the music for the song "Cutie ♥ Cutie" on Tamura's single Spiritual Garden and the track Princess Rose.
 She also composed and arranged the music of "Spring Fever" on the album Kohaku no Uta, Hitohira and "Princess Rose" on the album Sincerely Dears....